-If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways: Automated voice system, email or text message
+If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways: Infinite Campus via phone call, text, district message.

-[See Communications-Automated, Emergency on page 35.]
+[See Communications-Automated, Emergency on page 42.]